 Infringement Notices and Penalties

-This section lists the schedule of infringements and associated penalties under the Act.
-Penalties for offences range from $200 to $800.
-(Table 1).
+This section lists the schedule of infringements and associated penalties under the Act, (see Table 1).
+(See value of penalty units

 Main Components of the Act